Joint Protection Dos and Don’ts

 - Use both hands or your shoulder to open heavy doors.

 - Hold items with two hands instead of one.

-Proper posture protects the joints of your shoulders, hips, and knees.
-To practice good posture when lifting, keep your back straight, separate your feet to widen your base, and bend at the knees and hips, not the waist.
+Proper posture protects your shoulder, hip, and knee joints.
+To practice good posture when you lift, keep your back straight, separate your feet to widen your base, and bend at your knees and hips, not your waist.

-When sitting, rest your feet flat on the floor and keep your knees and hips bent at a 90-degree angle.
-Sit upright and lift your chest, imagining a string tied to the second button of your blouse going straight up toward the ceiling.
+When seated, rest your feet flat on the floor and keep your knees and hips bent at a 90-degree angle.
+Sit upright and lift your chest.
+Imagine a string tied to the second button of your shirt or blouse going straight up toward the ceiling.